scdevops16/terraform/gitinstallation/Readme-Installation.txt

 git push origin master

-Second time pushing the git
+Second time pushing to the  git repository as whole changes in the master
 1. Use git init to initialize
 git init
 2. Use git add command